Circular Queue In C Program

 Enqueue Operation

+The enqueue operation involves inserting an element into the queue.
 Here are the steps for performing an enqueue operation in a circular queue:

-1. Check if the queue is full: If the queue is full, Check if size == capacity (queue is full), display “Queue is full”.
+1. Check if the queue is full: If size == capacity (queue is full), display "Queue is full".
 Insertion is not possible

 3. Insert New Element: To add a new element, increment the rear pointer.
-In a circular queue, this is done using rear = (rear + 1) % size.
+In a circular queue, this is done using rear = (rear + 1) % size

-Scenarios for inserting an element
+Scenarios for Inserting an Element

 ENQUEUE(queue, value):